catppuccin/musicbee/README.md

 The theme is currently very flat - this is an issue I'm aware of and plan to get around to (hopefully soon)

+It's also possible the base colours are slightly too bright and should be shifted down by 1 - if you have any suggestions on either, let me know!

 ### Things to do

 -   [x] Basic theme